aragon/hack/docs/cli-usage.md

 ---
 ### The ~/.aragon directory

-The Aragon CLI creates the `.aragon` directory under the user directory where it saves the state of the devchain and the Aragon client.
+The aragonCLI creates the `.aragon` directory under the user directory where it saves the state of the devchain and the Aragon client.

 In case the client is not loading properly, deleting the `~/.aragon` directory will make `aragon run` recreate the environment the next time it is used and may solve the issue.